Heavy Neutral Leptons at Muon Colliders: Analysis

 After applying pre-selection, central $W$, and mass-window cuts, the missing $p_T$ cut is implemented.
 The distribution of missing $p_T$ for four selective $m_N$ benchmark values are shown in the first column of \autoref{fig:pTW_mu_flavor_3TeV}.
 The red normalized distributions represent the signal events, and the blue represents the background events.
 For example, we can put a lower cut on $\slashed{p}_T = 200$ GeV for $m_N=150~\text{GeV}$ to reject the majority of background events while keeping most of the signal events.
 For higher $m_N$ values, the signal distribution moves to the lower $\slashed{p}_T$ regime.
 We can maintain most of the signal events in such cases by imposing an upper cut on $\slashed{p}_T$.
 For example, we implement the cut $\slashed{p}_T < 200$ GeV for $m_N = 1500$~GeV.

 Furthermore, we put a small cut on $E(W)<1450~\text{GeV}$.
 A majority background events are from $\mu^+ \mu^- \longrightarrow W^+ W^-, W^- \longrightarrow \mu^- \bar{\nu}_\mu$ in which the on-shell $W$ boson carries the energy $E(W^+) = \sqrt{s}/2$.
-As shown in the middle column of \autoref{fig:pTW_mu_flavor_3TeV}, in high-mass region the background events tend to accumulate at 1500 GeV.
-For low-mass region, there is no such pattern but such small cut does not make any influence on both background and signal.
-Generally, both $E(W)$ and $p_T(W)$ perform badly in low-mass region but well in high-mass region.
-If applied a distinct cut using one of these two variables, the other variable distribution of the rest background will be very similar as the rest signal.
-However, the background accumulation at 1500 GeV only appear in $E(W)$ plot, and can be rejected by a light cut on $E(W)$.
+As shown in the middle column of \autoref{fig:pTW_mu_flavor_3TeV}, in the high-mass regions, the background events tend to accumulate at 1500 GeV.
+For the low-mass region, there is no such pattern, but such a small cut does not affect the background and signal.
+Generally, both $E(W)$ and $p_T(W)$ provide more distinguishing power in the high-mass region.
+After imposing one of the above two variables, the distribution of the other variable becomes less distinctive between signal and background.
+However, the background accumulation at 1500 GeV only appears in $E(W)$ distribution and can be rejected by a light cut on $E(W)$.
 Therefore, we choose $p_T(W)$ as the final variable to improve the sensitivity after $E(W)<1450$ GeV.

-After the optimization cuts, the background and signal can be well separated by the distribution of W boson's $p_T$ especially in high-mass region.
+After the optimization cuts, the background and signal can be well separated by the distribution of W boson's $p_T$, especially in the high-mass regions.
 As shown on the right column of \autoref{fig:pTW_mu_flavor_3TeV}, the peak value of $p_T(W)$ stays at around 200 GeV, while the peak for signal shifts to higher $p_T$ regime as $m_N$ increases.

 Considering the difference between background and signal distribution, we compute the significance by breaking the $p_T(W)$ distribution into 20 bins: $s=\sqrt{\sum S_i^2/B_i}$.
 The exclusion limit of $|U|^2$ is calculated under 95\% CL ($s<1.96$).